Latin name for Chamomile Roman: Anthemis nobilis

 Obtained by: Steam distilled

-Main biochemical components*: Isoamyl angelate, isobutyl angelate, 2-methylbutyl, 2-methylbutyrate
+Main biochemical components* of Chamomile Roman essential oil: Isoamyl angelate, isobutyl angelate, 2-methylbutyl, 2-methylbutyrate

 Properties: Sedative, anti-inflammatory, antiseptic, antibacterial, antispasmodic, nervine, digestive, antidepressant.

 Essential 3 created Dilutes so that some of our precious essential oils can be enjoyed at a more affordable price.
 The essential oils or absolutes are a 5% dilution in fractionated coconut oil.
 (Fractionated Coconut Oil does not go rancid, has no aroma and is non-greasy.)
 Dilutes may be applied directly to the skin.

 Why Use Chamomile Roman Dilute Essential Oil

 Physical uses: Muscle aches, muscle spasms and cramps, stiff joints, menstrual cramps, headaches, inflammation, chronic infections, stomach ache, PMS, nerve pain.

 Skin care uses: Inflammation, irritations, rashes, allergic reactions, acne, rosacea, sunburn, itching, minor burns, small cuts, chronic skin infections, insect bites and stings.

 Psychological uses: Stress, tension, anxiety, anger, fear, sleeplessness, worry, shock, impatience.

 Subtle uses: Calms.
 Promotes patience.
 Eases grief and sadness.